Chase & Hyatt Launch New World of Hyatt Business Credit Card

 Earn More Points with Adaptive Points Accelerator

-Hyatt and Chase have made earning bonus points for business expenditures on the World of Hyatt Business Credit Card incredibly easy with something they call the adaptive accelerator.
+Hyatt and Chase have made earning bonus points for business expenditures on the *world of hyatt business* incredibly easy with something they call the adaptive accelerator.

-Essentially, cardmembers will earn 2x bonus points for every $1 spent in their top three spending categories each calendar quarter through Dec.
-31, 2023.
+Cardmembers earn 2x bonus points for every $1 spent in their top three spending categories each calendar quarter through Dec.
+31, 2024.

 But there's no cap on the amount of bonus points cardholders can earn each quarter.
 Chase will automatically work out which categories are used most frequently and award bonus points accordingly in the following eight spending categories: